 – Peter Markus, author of We Make Mud

-Co-Editor / ImageRaker: Matt Weinkam lives and writes in Cleveland, Ohio.
-His work has appeared or is forthcoming in Denver Quarterly, Sonora Review, New South, Midwestern Gothic, Split Lip, Covered w/ Fur, DIAGRAM, Quarter After Eight, Electric Literature and Mutilations on a Theme: Best Innovative College Writing, among others.
+Co-Editor: Matt Weinkam lives in Cleveland, Ohio.
+His work has appeared in Denver Quarterly, Sonora Review, New South, Jellyfish Review, Split Lip, DIAGRAM, Quarter After Eight, Hobart, and Electric Literature.
+He is Executive Director of Literary Cleveland.